-Pawilkowski was one of the 36 out of the 250 Queens drivers who actually walked off the job, and who UPS claimed would be replaced.
+Pawilkowski was one of the 36 out of the 250 Queens drivers who were walked off the job by supervisors, and told they were fired.
 When asked about how he felt after being fired by the company he gave so much for, he said, “I walked out with my pride.
 I didn’t do anything wrong.
 I had a clean conscience.
 I’ve grieved hundreds of abuses by the company, and I have no discipline in my file.”

 After the walkout, UPS issued working terminations to the 250 participants.
 In response, Local 804 launched a national campaign of support that included gathering over 120,000 names on petitions, solidarity from hundreds of local unions and aggressive support from a wide range of politicians.
 The union held several rallies, and many of the fired drivers even went and discussed the situation with their customers, who demanded UPS rehire their delivery drivers.
 As support and solidarity continued to spread, UPS caved.

 Driver Tom Oliver, who participated in the walkout, spoke about the union power that ultimately brought UPS to the table.
 “It’s a sweet victory that only happened because we stuck together and we got tremendous support.
 Even with all the stress that came with the walkout and the aftermath, it brought attention to a lot of problems with our facility that I hope can be corrected.”